-Despite the ever-growing body of research on essential oils, there is only a wee amount of study conducted on essential oil use during pregnancy- this owing to the unethical nature of conducting research on pregnant women.
+Despite the ever-growing body of research on Essential Oils, there is only a small amount of study conducted on Essential Oil use during pregnancy- this, in part, owing to the question of whether or not it is ethical to conduct research on pregnant women.

-The quick answer, though, is yes, many essential oils do cross the placenta (and cell membranes, and the blood brain barrier), which is why it is especially important to be mindful of essential oil concentration and purity during pregnancy.
+The quick answer, though, is that yes is very likely that many Essential Oils do cross the placenta, as well as cell membranes, the blood-brain barrier, and into breast milk.
+Because of this, it is especially important to be mindful of Essential Oil purity and dosages when using Essential Oils to help mitigate the many discomforts that arise during pregnancy.
 (Tillett & Ames, 2010)

-The placenta provides a natural barrier against positive and neutral molecules and molecules with weight more than 1000 atomic mass units (AMUs).
-Since essential oils weigh less than 250 AMUs and many are negatively charged, it is fair to imply that essential oils cross the placenta.
-Despite this, there is virtually no evidence that, when used correctly, essential oils have a negative impact on the fetus in utero.
-The immaturity of the fetal liver may even offer a degree of protection, since fetuses are not capable of metabolizing compounds into more toxic forms, a process which requires phase two liver enzymes.
+This is how it is understood.
+The placenta provides a natural barrier against positive and neutral molecules and against molecules that weigh more than 1000 atomic mass units (AMUs).
+Since Essential Oils weigh less than 250 AMUs and many are negatively charged, it is fair to imply that some Essential Oils cross the placenta.
+Despite this, there is virtually no evidence that, when used correctly, Essential Oils have a negative impact on the fetus in utero.
+In fact, many may have a positive effect.
+In addition, the immaturity of the fetal liver may offer a degree of protection since fetuses are not capable of metabolizing chemical compounds into more toxic forms, a process that requires phase two liver enzymes.